BirthdayResearch/quantum/README.md

 Salt can be `0x0000000000000000000000000000000000000000000000000000000000000000` for 1st transaction, `0x0000000000000000000000000000000000000000000000000000000000000001` for 2nd transaction and so on.

-The reason behind choosing different salt is to avoid having the same transaction again.
+The reason behind choosing different salt is to avoid having he same operation identifier again.

 After scheduling the transaction using a timelock, the developer must call the execute() function with the provided arguments(same as above).
 If the execute() function is called before the specified `delay` time has passed, the transaction will revert with the error message "TimelockController: operation is not ready".
 This is because the timelock is designed to ensure that the specified delay time has elapsed before the transaction can be executed.
 Once the delay time has passed, the transaction can be executed normally.

-## Operational Transactions
+## Bridge Contract operations

 ### Bridge Contract Account Permission

 There are only two roles: DEFAULT_ADMIN_ROLE and WITHDRAW_ROLE.

 The TimeLock contract is assigned the DEFAULT_ADMIN_ROLE, while another Gnosis Safe is assigned the WITHDRAW_ROLE.
-The DEFAULT_ADMIN_ROLE has the ability to grant both roles to other addresses, but this change will only take effect after three days.
+The DEFAULT_ADMIN_ROLE has the ability to grant both roles to other addresses, but this changes will happen instantly once executed.

 Finally, both addresses can renounce their own roles by calling the renounceRole() function.